-Your priority as Sunday 24 April approaches is to get to the Start Line of the world’s greatest marathon at the peak of your health and fitness, ready to reap the rewards of all the long, hard runs you’ve completed in your months of training.
+Your priority as Race Day approaches is to get to the Start Line of the world’s greatest marathon at the peak of your health and fitness, ready to reap the rewards of all the long, hard runs you’ve completed in your months of training.

 Running 26.2 miles takes a huge amount of courage and determination, not only to complete it, but also to do the training that is required for running a marathon.
 So congratulate yourself for embarking on this challenge and getting to this final stage of your marathon preparation.

 The following advice will guide you through your last training runs and offer you key tips for fine-tuning the small details that could make a big difference on Race Day.

 Your longest run should be around 20 miles and take place three to four weeks before Race Day.
 If you’ve been following Martin Yelling’s training advice, your longest run takes place in week 13.
 This distance will prepare you well for taking on the marathon and is the perfect opportunity to try out your nutrition and hydration strategy once more.

 They say that practice makes perfect, so use this run as a dress rehearsal for the real thing and try to emulate Race Day as much as possible.
 Prepare the night before by having a good dinner and going to bed early.
 Try to eat something similar to what you’ll have the night before the marathon.